3 Types of Toxic People To Stay Away From

 It’s impossible to do that if you constantly allow toxic people to dump their problems and life’s woes on your shoulders.

 You have a drainer in your circle if someone constantly zaps your positivity, energy, and focus.

 2. The “Complainers” or “Finger Pointers”

-They never have anything good to say about themselves, their lives, or others.
+They have nothing good to say about themselves, their lives, or others.

-This mindset is what fuels their constant whining about what they don’t have, what they want, and what they feel they deserve.
+This mindset fuels their constant whining about what they don’t have, want, and feel they deserve.

 As it is so easy to have something to complain about and life never rewards complainers, stay as far away from them as much as possible.